helium/HIP/0036-blockheights-instead-of-time.md

 # Deployment Impact

 Existing chain variables may need to be re-coded to allow for blockheight activation.
-Current (non-closed) HIPs are not affected, with the exception of HIP 20.
+Current (non-closed) HIPs are not affected, with the exception of HIP-20.
 Adjustments to this HIP should be (not accounting for leap years, which could be ignored completely):

 ```